ndfan77/wgw/README.md

 > This is the public URL and port for your vpn server that peer's will connect to.

 > [!IMPORTANT]
 > This only alters the template text suggested for client configuration files.
-It has logical value.
+It has no functional effect.
 #### Server VPN Endpoint IP Address
 ```
 wgw server ipaddress 172.17.250.1
 ```
 > [!IMPORTANT]
 > This only alters the template text suggested for client configuration files.
-It has logical value.
+It has no functional effect.

 # Command Line Options